-The home screening test is a simple way to check for small amounts of blood in your poo (stool).
+The home screening test is a simple way to check for a level of blood in your poo (stool).
 It is also known as the faecal immunochemical test or ‘FIT test’.

 Blood in your poo does not tell you if you have bowel cancer.
 But it might tell you that you need more tests.